robinong79/docker-swarm-monitoring/README.md

 ## Used components

-We have splitted up the monitoring into 2 basic parts:
+We have split up the monitoring into 2 basic parts:

 #### Monitoring Stack